confidential-containers/cloud-api-adaptor/podvm/README.md

 1. Create the builder dockerfile by copying `Dockerfile.podvm_builder` to `Dockerfile.podvm_builder.DISTRO` and adjusting the file properly (e.g. replace `FROM ubuntu:20.04` with `FROM DISTRO`).
 Try to keep the same software versions (e.g. Golang, Rust) as much as possible.
-1. Create the podvm image dockerfile by copying `Dockerfile.podvm` to `Dockerfile.podvm.DISTRO` and adjusting the file properly likewise.
+2. Create the podvm image dockerfile by copying `Dockerfile.podvm` to `Dockerfile.podvm.DISTRO` and adjusting the file properly likewise.
 In particular, the *PODVM_DISTRO* and *BUILDER_IMG* arguments should be changed.
+3. Create the podvm binaries dockerfile by copying `Dockerfile.podvm_binaries` to `Dockerfile.podvm_binaries.DISTRO` and adjusting the file as needed.
-1. Create the packer directory (`mkdir qcow2/DISTRO`) where the `qemu-DISTRO.pkr.hcl` and `variables.pkr.hcl` files should be placed.
+4. Create the packer directory (`mkdir qcow2/DISTRO`) where the `qemu-DISTRO.pkr.hcl` and `variables.pkr.hcl` files should be placed.
 Also on this step you can also use an existing configuration (e.g. `qcow2/ubuntu`) as a template.
 Ensure that common scripts and files like the `qcow2/misc-settings.sh` are adjusted to support the DISTRO if needed.
-1. Define the base image URL and checksum in the `Makefile` file.
+5. Define the base image URL and checksum in the `Makefile` file.
-1. Update this *README.md* properly in case that there are specific instructions and/or constraints for the DISTRO.
+6. Update this *README.md* properly in case that there are specific instructions and/or constraints for the DISTRO.